tongkiankiat/tp/docs/UserGuide.md

 ## Additional notes for program features and usage
-* This program is designed to take inputs in **Roman Alphabet** (i.e. English characters), please do not enter characters from other languages, for example Chinese characters.
+* This program is designed to take inputs in **Roman Alphabet** (i.e. English characters), please do not enter characters from other languages, for example Chinese or Arabic characters.
+Entering them could result in unspecified behaviour.
+* Program is not designed to take in special control characters.
+Entering them may result in errors or crashing.
+  * Ctrl Z + Enter (EOF signal on Windows) or Ctrl C (Interrupt) will end the program.
 * Inputting unrecognised commands will result in an error message.
-* Commands are __not__ case sensitive (i.e. ADD, LIsT are accepted).
+* Commands are __not__ case-sensitive (i.e. ADD, LIsT are accepted).

 ## FAQ